msantos/ewpcap/README.md

               as now/0

             * no filter (all packets are received)

+        The `timeout` option sets `pcap_set_timeout(3PCAP)` and
+        `pcap_set_immediate_mode(3PCAP)`.
+By default, ewpcap uses
+        `immediate` mode and returns packets as they are received.
+        Setting timeout to an integer value disables `immediate` mode and buffers any packets until either the timeout is reached or the buffer is filled.

         If ewpcap is dropping packets (see stats/1), the PCAP buffer size can be increased (should be some multiple of the snaplen).